Firkata/React-comment-section/README.md

 ## React comment section

+Run "yarn" to install dependencies.</br>
-This project is a comment section written in React and Firebase.
+The project is written in React and Firebase.
 Users can login with google account.